Changelog Command

 Usage

-whatsdiff changelog <package> <?version> [options]
+whatsdiff changelog [package] [version] [options]

 Arguments

-• [version] - Optional version or version range (e.g., 5.1.0 or 5.0.0...5.1.0)
+• [version] - Optional version or version range (e.g., 5.1.0 or 5.0.0...5.1.0).
+Only valid when a package is specified.

 Options